 “I think your first instinct is to fight,” Lasso responded.
 “But this is the best case.”

 Hazan had arrived for his arraignment hearing via a shuttle bus prepared to argue his case, his white hair neatly combed, the buttons on his suit jacket gleaming and a tiny black briefcase containing his notes clutched in his hand.

-The former Army soldier who became a psychiatrist and treated other WWII vets in Germany after the war ended, met his attorney, who volunteered his services after reading about Hazan’s run-in with the law in the Review-Journal, in the lobby.
+The former Army soldier, who became a psychiatrist and treated other World War II vets in Germany after the war ended, met his attorney in the lobby.
+Lasso volunteered his services after reading about Hazan’s run-in with the law in the Review-Journal.

 “It’s a pleasure.
 It’s an honor actually,” Lasso said, shaking his hand.

 The attorney said his late father served in the Navy during the Korean War, and he has a soft spot for veterans.
 He wanted to make sure Hazan, a war hero in his mind, wasn’t prosecuted for the dust-up at the VA center.

 When they entered the courtroom, the doctor admired the wooden walls and pews.